MinnPost/appnexus-acm-provider/readme.txt

 == Changelog ==

+* 0.0.11 (2018-09-01)

+	* Change the URL for admin JavaScript/CSS.

 * 0.0.10 (2018-08-09)

-	* Ad a TinyMCE plugin that changes `[cms_ad:type]` shortcodes in the editor into an image that can be moved around easier.
+	* Add a TinyMCE plugin that changes `[cms_ad:type]` shortcodes in the editor into an image that can be moved around easier.

 * 0.0.9 (2018-08-03)